jessebuckmann/sample_preparation_module/Syllabus_2020.md

 + To test if your pc is prepared, open an anaconda prompt and install the labphew package:
   'pip install labphew'
   After that type 'labphew start blink -d'
   If a window shows everything is good.
-If you run into issues you could contact me on Teams
+If you run into issues you could contact Aron Opheij on Teams

 ### Resources:
 + [Ingmar's lecture slides]()